archlinux/aur/README.md

 # Installation
 ## Necessary configuration
 ### MariaDB
-1. Create a user and database.
+1. Create a user and a database.

 ### PHP
 1. `sudo nano /etc/php/php.ini` and comment out the following.